-Wikibuy Credits are a percentage of cash-back available when you shop with partnered retailers.
-When you’re on the site of a partner, the Wikibuy extension button will show the percentage of cash-back you can earn.
+Wikibuy Credits, which can be redeemed for gift cards, are awarded as a percentage of your spending at partnered retailers.
+When you’re on the site of a partner, the Wikibuy extension button will show the percentage of Credits you can earn.
 All you have to do is “activate” the offer by clicking the button — it’s essentially free money.

 Additionally, there may be local stores in your area that have partnered with Wikibuy to offer credits.
 To earn, enroll in the Wikibuy Local Offers program.
 Link an eligible debit or credit card, and then check the “Local Offers” section on the site or app to see the deals near you.
 You’ll earn Wikibuy Credits when you use the linked card to take advantage of these offers.

-Wikibuy Credits — as with Drop and Dosh points — can be used to purchase gift cards from dozens of companies, including Barnes & Noble, Sephora, Staples, Walmart and others.
+Wikibuy Credits — as with Dosh cash-back — can be used to purchase gift cards from dozens of companies, including Barnes & Noble, Sephora, Staples, Walmart and others.